arobie1992/go-clarinet/README.md

 The path to the config file can be passed as a command line argument when starting the application, for example: `go run main.go some/path/config.json`.
 If no argument is provided, the application will attempt to load a file named `config.json` in the current directory.

-### Generating a private key
-The application requires a private key to give the libp2p node its identity.
-You can use `scripts/create-cert.sh` to create a key for you.
-To run the script execute `create-cert.sh {private key name} {public key name}`.
-If you would like to generate your own, any [PKCS8 key](https://en.wikipedia.org/wiki/PKCS_8) should work.

 ### Admin endpoints
 The application provides some HTTP endpoints under the `/admin` path.
 These allow triggering of certain actions